kubukoz/spotify-next/README.md

 [![asciicast](demo.gif)](https://asciinema.org/a/LuppXgCyKwvpRAtO14yTh8Y2A)

-## Usage
+## Installation

-Create an application in the Spotify API dashboard.
+1. Create an application in the Spotify API dashboard.
 Add a redirect URI pointing to `http://localhost:port`, where `port` is a port of your choice.
 You'll need to configure the port in the config file.

-## Installation

 1. `sbt stage`